- ExitTrip is official tourist service of Exit and Sea Dance festival

 4. Once in Novi Sad, how do I get to EXIT?

-You can use regular bus line 70 (from railroad station to the medical institute).
+You can use regular bus line 70 (from the railroad station to the medical institute).

 These bus lines going to Varadin bridge (and thus the Festival), will probably be enforced this year during the festival days.